 At some point you’ll want to feed your baby your expressed milk.
 This is what you need for feeding your baby:

 - Bottles – The type of bottle you use will depend on preference.
 Most women opt for high rated reliable brands.
 If you want to avoid plastic bottles opt for a glass or stainless steel alternative.

 - Nipple – Most people simple use the nipple that comes with the bottles they choose.
 We recommend opting for a breastfeeding friendly nipple to avoid nipple confusion.
 These mimic the action of breastfeeding and make baby less likely to reject the breast.

 - Alternative Methods – If you prefer not to use bottles there are alternatives.
 Check out our guide on baby bottle alternatives here.
 These can also help babies who are unable to use bottles to feed.

 If you want to wait before feeding your baby the expressed breast milk, you’ll need to keep it stored safely.
 You may also want to build a breast milk stash for future use.
 This is what you’ll need:

 - Breast Milk Bags – Bottles are great for storing milk for a few hours; however, they are bulky.
 Breast milk storage bags are perfect for long term storage in a freezer.

 - Cool Bag – If you are pumping milk at work, you’ll need to store it until you get home.
 A cool bag is perfect for commuting to and from work without spoiling your milk.

 Breast milk attracts bacteria and mould growth.
 This means you need to regularly clean and sterilize your breast pump and feeding equipment.
-This will prevent your baby being exposed to infection or illness.
+You’ll prevent your baby being exposed to infection or illness.

 - Soaps – You don’t need specialized soap as regular dish soap will do.
 Some moms prefer to use specialised breast milk soap as the high fat content of breast milk can leave a grease layer.